 Around the world, sustainable fashion is gaining acceptance.
-In a world full of short-lasting fast fashion choices, when you choose ethically made sustainable t-shirts you support apparel consumption that benefits not just you but other people and the planet as well.
+In a world full of short-lasting fast fashion choices, when you choose ethically made sustainable t-shirts, you support apparel consumption that benefits not just you but other people and the planet as well.

-From basic t-shirts to socks, underwear, and beddings, pact offers you a range of organic basics.
+From organic tees to socks, underwear, and bedding, pact offers you a range of organic basics.
 Pact is on a mission to create a clothing company that the planet will love.
 Their fiber of choice is organic cotton, and they work with fair trade-certified factories only.

-Pact sustainable cotton tees come in distinct designs and fit for men, women, and children.
+Pact sustainable cotton tees come in distinct designs and are fit for men, women, and children.
 The designs are so versatile that you could use a wardrobe full of pact tees for different seasons in the year.

-Pact uses paper and plastic packaging made from recycled materials which are recyclable and biodegradable.
+Pact uses paper and plastic packaging made from recycled materials, which are recyclable and biodegradable.
 The brand also has a program that allows you to give back gently used clothing to charities.

 The brand uses 100% organic cotton certified by GOTS.
 They ensure that their entire production procedure follows the ethics of the Fair Wear Foundation and Confidence in Textiles Certification.

 Groceries apparel uses organic and recycled materials to make ethical and sustainable tees.
-They use a range of sustainable materials like eucalyptus, hemp, recycled cotton, organic cotton, and recycled plastic to manufacture their products.
+They use a range of sustainable materials like eucalyptus, recycled cotton, organic cotton, recycled plastic, and hemp fabric to manufacture their products.
 The use of plastic implies the use of some form of recycled polyester.

 Groceries apparel sometimes makes pure organic cotton clothing, and sometimes they combine different fiber materials.

-As a B-certified corporation, the Good tee is working hard to establish itself as a force for good in the fashion industry.
+As a B-certified corporation, The Good tee is working hard to establish itself as a force for good in the fashion industry.
 The company is also fair trade cotton & GOTS certified.